 If possible, provide cost estimates or quotes related to any of the above resource needs.
 Indicate if budget requests have been made since the last program review and if those requests are still unmet.

 As mentioned previously, replacing full-time math and science faculty is ongoing.

 C. Provide a final reflection of the program summarizing its role in fulfilling the mission of the college and student learning success.

-Indicate the goals and actions the program intends to take in this next cycle.
-Prioritize in rank order the most pressing needs facing the program and include how the college can assist in supporting these needs.
-1. To review and revise Program Learning Outcomes (Strategic Plan: 3.3) 2.
-To review and revise Course Learning Outcomes (3.3) 3.
-To realign core courses with Program Outcomes (3.2) 4.
-To develop a refined course assessment report system which a) increases report completion rate and b) ensures that aligned course and program outcomes are systematically assessed (5.1) 5.
+- > Indicate the goals and actions the program intends to take in this next cycle. - > Prioritize in rank order the most pressing needs facing the program and include how the college can assist in supporting these needs.

+- 1. To review and revise Program Learning Outcomes (Strategic Plan: 3.3) - 2.
+To review and revise Course Learning Outcomes (3.3) - 3.
+To realign core courses with Program Outcomes (3.2) - 4.
+To develop a refined course assessment report system which a) increases report completion rate and b) ensures that aligned course and program outcomes are systematically assessed (5.1) - 5.
 To engage all faculty (full-time and part-time) in How2's and make this a regular feature of goal setting.
-(3.1) 6.
-Appoint math and science faculty The results of the five-year program reviews conducted each year should be submitted to WVHEPC by May 31.
+(3.1) - 6.
+Appoint math and science faculty

+The results of the five-year program reviews conducted each year should be submitted to WVHEPC by May 31.
 Request to submit reports at a later date should be filed with the Academic Affairs office.

-Date Submitted: 3/18/22 Approved by Assessment Committee: 4/6/22 Approved by LOT: Approved by Cabinet: Approved by Board of Governors: Final recommendations approved by the governing board: Institutional Recommendations: (Check the appropriate box)
+Date Submitted: 3/18/22

+Approved by Assessment Committee:4/6/22

+Approved by LOT:

+Approved by Cabinet:

+Approved by Board of Governors:

+Final recommendations approved by the governing board:

-☐ Continue with Modifications - Identify suggested or required modifications. ☐ Cease the Co-Curricular Activity - Identify reasons for this recommendation below recommendation below and identify what should be included in teach-out plan.
+Institutional Recommendations: (Check the appropriate box) ☐ Continue without Modifications ☐ Continue with Modifications - Identify suggested or required modifications. ☐ Cease the Co-Curricular Activity - Identify reasons for this recommendation below ☐ Move the Educational Program to the Reduction in Force process Identify reasons for this recommendation below and identify what should be included in teach-out plan.
+As required above, please identify rationale: